b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 alphabet (here `female` is before `male`).
 The internals of the model assign 0 to the reference group and 1 to the other group.
 This yields us the formula: $y = a + b*x + c*z$ or $Fat = a + b*Age + c*Sex$, where `Sex` is 0 for `female` and 1 for `male`.
-As before we can use this formula for prediction (either write one of our own or use `Glm.predict` we met before).
+As before we can use this formula for prediction (either write a new `getPredictedY` function on your own or use `Glm.predict` we met before).

 We may also want to fit a model with an interaction term (`+ Age&Sex`) to see if we gain some additional precision in our predictions.